Are You Thinking About Switching Your Major?

 Step 1: Consider why you want to switch.

 I first asked myself if I do change, what would may be goals after I get my degree?
 In high school, I knew I wanted to be a therapist, I just didn’t know what type of therapist I wanted to be.
-So, I chose Advertising & Marketing Communications because it was somewhat of an interest of mine because of social media.
+So, I chose Marketing & Advertising because it was somewhat of an interest of mine because of social media.
 After studying in that major freshman year (at JWU you get to take major classes right away), I realized I wasn’t as interested as I thought.
 I didn’t have goals of what I wanted to do after college with that degree.
 Deep down, I still wanted to become a therapist to help people.
 Once I switched to Psychology, I knew I wanted to get my master’s and then start my own private practice.

 Step 2: Talk to your advisor and family.